-Caterina Benincasa was born here in 1347, and although she took the veil of the Dominican Tertiary order at age eight, she remained here, devoting her life to the sick and poor in the aftermath of the devastating plague of 1348.
+Caterina Benincasa was born here in 1347.
 She had divine visions and received the stigmata, but is most famous for her words and her argumentative skills.
 Her letters—many of which are preserved in the Biblioteca Comunale—were dictated because she did not know how to write.
 She is credited with convincing Pope Gregory XI (1329–78) to return the papacy to Rome after 70 years in Avignon and French domination, ending the Western Schism.
 Caterina died in Rome in 1380 and was canonized in 1461.
-A few years later the city purchased the family house and turned it into a shrine, one of the first examples of its kind in Italy.
 The rooms of the house, including her cell and the kitchen, were converted into a series of chapels and oratories and decorated by noteworthy artists over the following centuries with scenes from Caterina's life.
-In 1939 she was made a patron saint of Italy, along with Saint Francis of Assisi.
+In 1939 she was made a patron saint of Italy, along with St. Francis of Assisi.
 In 1970 she was elevated to Doctor of the Church, the highest possible honor in Christendom.
 She has been named a patron saint of Europe but, strangely enough, never of her hometown.